okta/okta.github.io/_source/quickstart/php/generic-implicit.md

 ```

 ### Extra Notes
-The library currently validates only the signature based on the issuer and discovery method.
-We go out and get the
-keys from the meta-data uri.
-You will need to validate manually the nonce and audience on your own after receiving
-the claims.
-An example of this is provided.
+The library currently validates the JWT signature based on the issuer and discovery method, based on the keys from the meta-data URI.
+An exception will be thrown if the JWT contains an invalid signature, is expired, or was issued in the future.
+You will need to validate manually the nonce and audience on your own after receiving the claims.
+An example of this is provided below:

 ```php
 <?php